paul-hammant/tbd/content/index.md

 Trunk Based Development isn't a new branching model.
 The word 'trunk' is referent to the concept of a growing tree, where the fattest and longest span is the trunk, not the branches that radiate from it and are of more limited length.

-It has been a lesser known branching model of choice since the mid-nineties, and considered tactically since the 80's.
+It has been a lesser known branching model of choice since the mid-nineties, and considered tactically since the eighties.
 The largest of development organizations, like Google and Facebook practice it at scale.
-Google has millions of individual source files in a singe trunk branch of a repo that contains 86TB of history.
+Google has millions of individual source files in a singe trunk branch of a repository that contains 86 terabytes of history.
 We cover that advanced setup in [Monorepos](monorepos/).

 # References elsewhere